Presencial, Online, Streaming

 Objectives:

-To know what equities are and how they work; basic concepts of equities; comparison with other types of investment.
+To know what equities are and how they work; Basic concepts of equities; Comparison with other types of investment.

 Syllabus: